gregscharf/RTFM-Redox/README.md

 5-25-23: CLI variable replacement for commands will be added within the week.

 05-25-23: This is still very rough but it is at a point where it is a functional proof of concept.

-Currently you can add commands to the database from the CLI, search with the 'search' command or quick search with ctrl+r similar to searching through your terminal history.
+05-26-23: Currently you can add commands to the database from the CLI, search with the 'search' command or quick search with ctrl+r similar to searching through your terminal history.
 Once results are returned you can use the up/down arrow keys to highlight a command and then press return to copy that command to your clipboard.
+Previously selected commands are displayed in a selectable list with 'history' or Crtl+h.  'info' displays information on the currently selected command.

 ## To Add
 - [ ] Set variables for replacement of things like Remote Host, Local Host, Local Port, etc similar to msfconsole.
+- [ ] Add config file for variables and other as yet to be determined configurations.
+- [ ] Make use of tags already implemented in the database to display selectable list of group items.
+For example, 'reverse shells linux' to display all commands in the database grouped under that tag.
+Also need a function to display all tags in the database.
+- [ ] Add ability to update the currently selected command and related information in the database.
 - [x] Display command's comment and any other info after it has been selected.
 - [x] Add a history feature, ctrl+h or type 'history' to show a selectable list of previously copied commands.
 - [ ] Show currently selected command in prompt, type info to show all columns to allow for easier updating of the database within the CLI.
 - [ ] Add related commands associated with a command
     - In the full search output these would also be listed out under related commands
 - [ ] Implement [RTFM](https://github.com/leostat/rtfm)'s solution for creating/updating the database
-- [ ] Update the database with newer commands for things like Bloodhound,Rubeus,Crackmapexec,Chisel,SSHuttle, various potato attacks, etc.
+- [ ] Update the database with newer commands for things like Bloodhound,ffuf,feroxbuster,Rubeus,Crackmapexec,Chisel,SSHuttle, etc.
 - [ ] Add a better method for generating help content with the prettytable crate.
 - [ ] Allow selection mode to wrap up or down
 - [ ] Add search capability for text based/markdown notes.